-We've probably all thought at one time or another, "I don't need counseling--that's what friends are for!"
+We've all probably thought at one time or another, "I don't need counseling--that's what friends are for!"
 So we bend their ear over lunch or a beer, and then maybe feel better for a little while.
 But if our lives don't improve, it's likely because our amateur therapist lacks the training, education, insight, knowledge, objectivity, and experience to help us.
 When we're sick, do we go to a friend or a doctor?

-For nearly a decade I have helped people transform their lives through the cultivation of mental health.
+For a decade, I have helped people transform their lives through the cultivation of mental health.
 My Master's Degree in Counseling Psychology is from the University of Denver, and I am a fully licensed and credentialed psychotherapist using the most clinically proven approaches.
 In addition, I've had to work through great personal loss, relationship struggles, and self-defeating behavior patterns myself so I know that process of personal transformation first-hand.
-I am also an ex-Marine who understands the unique challenges that military veterans sometimes face.
+I am also an ex-Marine who understands the unique challenges that military veterans often face.

 I believe this approach is vital to client growth as it utilizes the latest research, knowledge, and wisdom in the field rather than dated norms.
 In that sense it is on the cutting edge.
 And contrasted to that milquetoast model of a couch-side manner noted above, you could say it has an edge to it.
-While some clients might choose another way, those seeking an alternative to what has become the sad butt of cinematic parody and late night mockery will find me refreshing and precisely what the doctor ordered.
+While some clients might prefer another way, those seeking an alternative to what has become the sad butt of cinematic parody and late night mockery will find me refreshing and precisely what the doctor ordered.

 MY COUNSELING PHILOSOPHY